-As of March 31, 2023 and December 31, 2022, the Company had no uncertain tax positions.
-The Company's policy is to recognize interest and penalties related to income tax matters as a component of income tax expense, of which no interest or penalties were recorded for the three months ended March 31, 2023 and 2022.
+As of June 30, 2023 and December 31, 2022, the Company had no uncertain tax positions.
+The Company's policy is to recognize interest and penalties related to income tax matters as a component of income tax expense, of which no interest or penalties were recorded for the three and six months ended June 30, 2023 and 2022.

-16. COMMITMENTS AND CONTINGENCIES
+17. COMMITMENTS AND CONTINGENCIES

 Stanford License Agreement- In October 2019, Combangio entered into a license agreement with The Board of Trustees of The Leland Stanford Junior University ("Stanford"), which was amended in February 2020 and subsequently transferred to the Company by operation of law upon the Combangio Acquisition.
 Pursuant to the license agreement with Stanford (the "Stanford Agreement"), the Company has a worldwide, exclusive, sublicensable license under certain patent rights ("licensed patents"), directed to methods to promote eye wound healing, to make, have made, use, import, offer to sell and sell products ("licensed products") that are covered by the licensed patents for use in all fields.
 Under the Stanford Agreement, the Company is required to pay Stanford annual license maintenance fees and milestone payments upon the achievement of specified development, regulatory and sales milestones, as well as tiered royalties on net sales of licensed products that are covered by a valid claim of a licensed patent.
-Amounts paid to Stanford in the three months ended March 31, 2023 and 2022 were de minimis.
-The Company is obligated to pay Stanford a \$175 milestone payment which was triggered by the beginning of the CHASE Phase 2b clinical trial of KPI-012 for PCED in the United States which has been included within accounts payable on the consolidated balance sheet as of March 31, 2023.
+During the three months ended June 30, 2023, the Company paid Stanford a \$175 milestone payment which was triggered by the commencement of the CHASE Phase 2b clinical trial of KPI-012 for PCED in the United States.
+Additional amounts paid to Stanford in the three and six months ended June 30, 2023 and 2022 were de minimis.